Become a Future Ready Raider

 TIJ1O- Grade 9 (Open)

-New for 2020!
+Want to be a creator?
 Technology increasingly touches more areas of work, entertainment, and everyday life.
 This course explores how people communicate messages, ideas, and personal expression.
 Students learn about communication technologies and techniques as they relate across graphic, print, and textile design, photography, interactive media, and animation.
-Students will develop an awareness of related environmental and societal issues, and will begin to explore secondary and postsecondary pathways leading to careers in the field.
+Students will develop an awareness of related environmental and societal issues, and will begin to explore secondary and post-secondary pathways leading to careers in the field.

 Exploring Hairstyling and Aesthetics